CSCANPST - A command line interface for the SCANPST

 Usage

-The CSCANPST.EXE executable takes two parameters.
+The CSCANPST.EXE executable takes two requered parameters.
 The first is the fully qualified path to a SCANPST.EXE executable.
 The second is the name of the PST file to scan.

 Once launched, CSCANPST will load SCANPST and send it the requested filename.
 It will respond to SCANPST input requests until either the file is repaired or there is an error.